 As part of the metadata extraction of a connector setup, some coding structures are also auto generated, such as the transfer query scripts that transform the data in raw storage into the optimized format in the Data Lake.
 For more details, please check the Data Ingestion documentation.

+The metadata extraction represents in which way the origin will be consumed in order to obtain its metadata.
 The information fields required to fill in the SQL Metadata extraction section will be used for three main purposes internally in Sidra:

 - Create and populate the Sidra Core metadata structures (Entities and Attributes).